 DrugsDisclosed has gathered medical insights from 18932 real-world patients taking Medicines used for Asthma.
 These patients are from different countries, lifestyles and healthcare systems, their unifying characteristic is the medicine they take.

 18879 patients who were using Medicines used for Asthma were asked how effective they found their medicine.
-Luckily 77% responded very positively about Medicines used for Asthma reporting that they were very / extremely effective, while 16% reported that they felt Medicines used for Asthma was only somewhat effective for them.
-Finally 7% of the patients asked reported that Medicines used for Asthma had only a slight or very little effect for them.
+77% were very positive about Medicines used for Asthma answering that they were very / extremely effective, however 16% felt Medicines used for Asthma was only somewhat effective.
+Unfortunately 7% of the patients asked felt Medicines used for Asthma had only a slight or very little effect for them.

 18932 patients were recently asked how confident they felt about taking Medicines used for Asthma?
 85% of those we asked said that they felt either very or extremely confident when it came to taking Medicines used for Asthma.
 12% felt only slightly confident while 3% of the patients we asked felt only slightly confident when taking Medicines used for Asthma.

 We asked 16175 patients using Medicines used for Asthma how often they forgot to take their medication?
 81% of reported that they never or rarely forgot to take their medication, while 13% of patients taking Medicines used for Asthma reported sometimes forgetting to take their medication.
 6% of patients sadly often or almost all the time forget to take their medication.
 If you forget your medication, we can recommend using DrugStars to help you remember.